Denver Child Support Attorney

 In general, there is.
 For example, if your children reside primarily with the parent who earns more money, that parent may not need to pay child support (depending upon the earnings of the other parent).
 Conversely, if your children reside for more time with the lower-earning parent, the higher-earning parent may be responsible for more significant child support payments.

 The amount of these payments will, of course, depend upon the living arrangements, the income of both parents, and associated expenses.
-Talk to our Denver child custody lawyers about your situation to find out what we can do for you.
+Talk to our child custody lawyers about your situation to find out what we can do for you.

 If I am paying child support, can I dictate how those funds are spent?